Workflow & Execution

 • Script: workflow/scripts/build_model.py

 • Purpose: Construct PyPSA network with all components, links, and constraints.
-Creates multi-output links for crop→food conversion based on processing pathways defined in foods.csv.
+Creates multi-output links for regular crops, configured multi-cropping sequences, and crop→food processing pathways defined in foods.csv.

 solve_model